 This ant spray is a powerful deterrent when sprayed along ant trails and inside cracks where ants are entering your home.

 You can spray this along outside walls and other places you see ants congregating in their little planning sessions.
 However, your most effective use of this recipe will be in the ant hill or nest if you can locate it.
 Here is how to make and then deliver the mother of all ant bombs.

-Using a stake or other such device, drive it deep into the nest with a hammer or your brute strength (you have that, right?)—at least 18 inches into the ground to create a hole.
-Remove the stake carefully so the hole doesn’t refill itself with dirt.
+Using a stake or other such device, drive it deep into the nest with a hammer or just use your brute strength (you have that, right?)—at least 18-inches into the ground to create a hole.
+Remove the stake slowly so the hole doesn’t refill itself with dirt.

-Carefully pour the contents of the tea kettle into the hole—it’s very hot, so be careful.
+Carefully pour the contents of the tea kettle into the hole—not all around it.
+It’s very hot, so be careful.
 The heat from boiling water alone will kill ants on contact.
 But the pepper and oils in this cocktail will leach into the areas surrounding that deep hole making it totally unsuitable for an ant colony for the rest of this season for sure, and possibly for another season as well.

 Should the boiling water appear to have also killed any surrounding grass, don’t worry.
 It should grow back quickly.